top of page

 The speed racer:

-How to slow your child's roll: I found that there were several effective strategies you can employ with those "need for speed" learners.
+How to slow your child's roll: I found several effective strategies you can employ with those "need for speed" learners.
 First, you can sit beside them and help them to count while they are working.
 Challenge them to take 3 or more seconds to draw the line or 8 or more seconds to paint the edge of a shape.
-You will be able to guess how long it should take by imagining yourself doing it.
 Another strategy is to encourage them to draw or paint to a waltz beat..1,2,3.
 1,2,3.
-Usually kiddos that work too quickly tend to do everything with 1 count beat.
+Usually, kiddos that work too quickly tend to do everything with 1 count beat.

 The over-enthusiast: (overstimulated)